PrisonTeam/Prison/docs/prison_docs_020_setting_up_luckperms.md

 **Prison plugin v3.2.0** *only* works with LuckPerms v4.4.1 and older.
 Luckperms v4.4.1 is the suggested version and can be downloaded here:
 [LuckPerms v4.4.1](https://www.spigotmc.org/resources/luckperms-an-advanced-permissions-plugin.28140/history "LuckPerms v4.4.1 can be found under the Version History tab")

 **Prison plugin v3.2.1** and newer works with *any* version of LuckPerms.
-It is suggested to use LuckPerms v5.0.x or v4.4.1.
+It is suggested that LuckPerms v5.0.x is used, but you may also use LuckPerms v4.4.1.